oshaboy/neofetch/README.md

 YiffOS #1920

 ## Fixes
 Deleted a copy of IRIX #1850
+Removed block characters from Trisquel #1946